Ghillermo/CircuitPatchEditor/README.md

 Right now, the program allows you to edit all synth parameters in real time, even if they are normally hidden from the UI.

-This is a proof of concept, it works only with CCs atm, but it will support NRPNs in the future.
+This is not a library, this is just an experiment.
+Needs testing.
+If you want to use it in your project please contact me for help.

 I'd love to know your opinion and ideas, it's time to unlock the features we always wanted within the device.
 Contact me and pull requests!
 I'm doing this for fun and I'll listen to everybody, even if you don't know programming.